Hegom/PokemonApi/README.md

 # Pokemon API

-This demo uses InMemory database, no need to generate databases with codefirst.
+This demo uses InMemory database.

 The seed data is 4 public pokemon added when the model is created.